Archives

 Signs that parents are working well together

 On behalf of Stange Law Firm, PC posted in Child Custody on Monday, September 30, 2019.
-Missouri parents can generally learn how to work together to raise their children after their marriage ends.
+Illinois parents can generally learn how to work together to raise their children after their marriage ends.
 There are many signs that indicate that a parenting plan is working well such as the presence of clear boundaries.
 In other words, parents understand that they can’t control what their former spouse does.
 Instead, they will focus on teaching a child to work through adversity or how to solve problems in a positive manner.
 Those who are raising children with a former spouse will ideally have

 READ MORE